 More information: www.vapiano.lt

-The above mentioned restaurants/cafes are by no means the only ones.
+The above mentioned restaurants/cafes in Vilnius are by no means the only ones where you can eat out with kids.
 There are quite a lot of kids friendly restaurants in Vilnius.

 For example someone recommended Gusto Blynine (Gustas Pancake house) so we did go there.
 However while they are kids friendly and provide special areas for children to play in, I did not find them particularly clean.